The Student Guide to University Policies contains the following sections.

 Code of Conduct

 The Code of Conduct

-describes the behavior expected of all students.
-It is arranged alphabetically by category and establishes standards of behavior for students and student organizations at the University.
+describes the behavior expected of all students, both on and off campus.
+Policies are listed alphabetically and establish standards of behavior for students and student organizations at the University.

 The Student Conduct Process section desribes the University's procedures for addressing and resolving reports of possible violations of the Code of Conduct.
 Separate sections describe the process for undergadute and graduate students.

 The Sanctions section describes the range of sanctions

 that may be applied for violations of the Code of Conduct.
 These include both educational sanctions (to help students learn from their incident and make positive changes in the future) and administrative (to hold students accountable for their actions in the incident).
 The University administration reserves the absolute discretion to determine appropriate sanctions to be applied for any infraction of the Code of Conduct